Mapping the Intellectual Landscape of Digital Social Networks: A Bibliometric and Citation Network Analysis: Bibliometric Analysis

 The overall citation network consists of 1,859 nodes and 3,636 edges, representing the extensive academic landscape of digital network research.
-With a low density of 0.0021, the network reflects the highly selective nature of academic citations, where only a subset of publications forms the central backbone of the field, while a significant number remain peripheral or disconnected.
+With an exceptionally low density of 0.0021, the network reflects the highly selective nature of academic citations: only a precise subset of publications forms the central backbone of the field, while a significant number of exploratory studies remain peripheral.

-At its core, the network is dominated by a single large connected component containing 1,293 nodes, representing the intellectual core of the field.
-This component accounts for the majority of influential and highly cited works, serving as the foundation for theoretical and methodological advancements.
-By contrast, the network's periphery consists of 524 smaller components, with the second-largest containing only four nodes.
-These smaller components likely correspond to niche areas or emerging topics that have yet to integrate fully into the broader academic discourse.
-To better understand the field's evolution and intellectual contributions, subsequent analyses will focus on the largest connected component.
+As illustrated in Figure \ref{fig:Fig.4}, the network exhibits a pronounced dual structure comprising a tightly integrated core and a highly fragmented periphery.
+At its center, the network is dominated by a single Largest Connected Component (LCC) containing 1,293 nodes, which represents the intellectual core of the field.
+By contrast, the network's periphery consists of 524 isolated or loosely connected components, with the second-largest containing a mere four nodes.
+This extreme centralization reflects the evolutionary dynamics of interdisciplinary research: the core drives theoretical consolidation and methodological standardization, while the fragmented periphery captures nascent, niche topics that have yet to integrate into the broader academic discourse.

-The average degree of 3.91 indicates that most publications selectively engage with a few other works, a characteristic of focused citation practices.
-However, the network's centralization, marked by a maximum degree of 425, underscores the disproportionate influence of a few seminal works.
-These highly cited publications act as hubs, connecting diverse research areas and serving as cornerstones of the field's intellectual structure.
+The exceptionally low density (0.0021) mathematically represents the disciplinary fragmentation of the field.
+While a robust Largest Connected Component (LCC) exists, the presence of 524 isolated components suggests that niche research areas (e.g., specific algorithmic applications) are developing in isolation, failing to integrate into the central sociological discourse.

-The negative degree assortativity coefficient (-0.1015) reveals a hierarchical organization, where highly cited works tend to connect with less-cited ones.
-This structure reflects a common pattern in citation networks, where foundational studies attract citations from newer or less established research, further reinforcing their centrality and shaping the field's direction.
+To understand the flow of intellectual influence within this structure, we evaluated the global connectivity metrics.
+The average degree of 3.91 indicates that most publications selectively engage with only a few foundational works.
+However, this is contrasted by a massive maximum degree of 425, underscoring the disproportionate influence of a few seminal hubs that serve as theoretical cornerstones.
+Furthermore, the network's negative degree assortativity coefficient (-0.1015) reveals a strictly hierarchical organization where highly cited works predominantly connect with less-cited, newer papers.
+While this top-down structure is common in citation networks, it highlights a structural inequality in academic knowledge production, where emerging research must continuously tether itself to established hubs.